orange-cloudfoundry/cf-ops-automation/Readme.md

 The plan is to open source the Orange's CF skill center team template git repo in the near future (once the remaining secrets get cleaned up), watch [paas-templates](https://github.com/orange-cloudfoundry/paas-templates) repo for incoming commits.

+## Template engine reference documentation

+This section details the format supported by the templating engine in both the template repo and the secrets repo.

-## Script lifecycle overview
+### Resource lifecycle overview

-The diagram below illustrates the concourse pipeline generation for 2 types of supported resources (Bosh deployments and CF apps).
+The diagram below illustrates the concourse pipeline generation for two types of supported resources (Bosh deployments and CF apps).
 The diagram includes the main hooks that templating engine supports during the resources life cycle.

 ![script lifecycle overview](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/orange-cloudfoundry/cf-ops-automation/master/docs/script-lifecycle-overview.puml?lastRefreshOn=17082017).

-## Concourse pipeline generation

-This section details the format supported by the templating engine in both the template repo and the secrets repo.

 ### Bosh deployment resources template format